Do you manufacture complex hollow composite parts? Then improving the bladder molding process is something that might be of interest to you.

 Hollow composite components get manufactured with the use of expandable bladders.
 In the bladder molding, manufacturers use a bladder whose geometry is close to the shape of the inside of the part.

 There are advantages to using an inflatable bladder instead of the expandable bladder.
-The first advantage is parts can get fabricated using pre-impregnated or dry fibers.
+Parts get fabricated using pre-impregnated or dry fibers.
 The dry fibers get impregnated with resin transfer molding.

 Inflatable bladder molding is more attractive for commercial uses because of its versatility.
 The ability to fabricate parts using either pre-impregnated or dry impregnated carbon fibers.

 Bladder molding is for major automotive parts that include hollow areas.
-Parts like crossbeams could be a cost-effective solution for parts made with the use of a bladder RTM (resin transfer molding) process.
+Cost-effective solutions for parts made with the use of a bladder RTM (resin transfer molding) process called crossbeams.

 Bladder molding is one of the most available technologies for composite parts that have complex shapes like parts that have hollow areas and high fiber content.